mistersam11/etchasketch/README.md

 # Etch-a-Sketch
-The semi-final project of The Odin Project's foundations course
+The penultimate project of The Odin Project's foundations course